ChemistryMickey/game-of-life/README.md

 Not too bad but the LLM was really bad at returning functional code or suddenly throwing up way too much absurdly erroneous code.

-That being said, I got some basic "error as values", JSON parsing/serialization, object orientation, etc.
+That being said, I got some basic "error as values", JSON parsing/serialization, object orientation, input parsing, etc.
 So all 'n all, not terrible.
-I wouldn't claim to know that much Go after this though.
-Clearly missed a lot of basic things like type coersion, parsing strings, networking, etc.
-But this project was also never designed with that in mind.
+Codellama:13b generally knew the right stdlib package to use to get the result I wanted even if the implementation it recommended was incorrect.
+Codellama:13b + LSP was a much more powerful combination.

+Could I code up something more complex in Golang + Codellama:13b?
+Yeah.
+The workflow doesn't feel great because it's back and forth with the terminal asking questions but it's not completely useless.
+There's value there as a really bad instructor; the kind of instructor whose bad advice points you in "a" direction and upsets you enough to go do better.
+We've all had those teachers before.
+This is that flavour of teacher concretized in weights.

 So...
-Mission Accomplished!...?
+Mission Accomplished...?